EvilBorsch/openrouter-tgbot/README.md

 - **Extended Timeout**: Up to 2 minutes for complex requests
 - **Real-time Feedback**: Continuous indicators so you know it's working
 - **Rich Formatting**: Tables, headers, code blocks rendered beautifully
-- **Smart Text Processing**: Automatic escaping and formatting for Telegram
+- **Multi-language Support**: Optimized formatting for Russian, Chinese, and all languages

 ### How to Use the Bot